vibraniumSwaleh/BugBuddy/README.md

 - **Express.js**: A web application framework for building APIs
 - **React.js**: A JavaScript library for building user interfaces
 - **Node.js**: A JavaScript runtime environment for server-side development
+- **GrapghQL**: A data query and manipulation language for APIs and a query runtime engine

 ## Installation